Arphase/nx-arphase/README.md

 ## Frontend

-Here is everything you need to know to for getting started with the frontend project of Innovatech
+Here is everything you need to know to for getting started with the frontend projects

 ### Setup